kyma-project/kyma/docs/eventing-mesh/02-01-eventing-mesh.md

 ## Event flow

-This diagram shows you
+This diagram explains the event flow in Kyma, from the moment the Application sends an event to the point where it triggers a specific function.

 ![Eventing flow](./assets/eventing-mesh-flow.svg)

-1. The Application sends events to the HTTP source adapter.
+1. The Application sends events to endpoint speficed in the HTTP source adapter definition.
-    >**NOTE:** Currently, the HTTP source adapter accepts only CloudEvents in version 1.0.
+    >**NOTE:** The HTTP source adapter accepts only CloudEvents in version 1.0.
-2. Knative Channel listens for incoming events and maps them to Knative Broker.
+2. Knative Channel listens for incoming events and sends them to Knative Broker.
-3. The Knative Broker forwards events to the Knative Trigger.
+3. Knative Trigger receives events based on the filters defined in its specification.
-4. The Knative Trigger receives events and forwards them to subscribers, such as lambda functions or services.
-5. The event meets specified conditions which and triggers the function.
+4. Knative Trigger forwards them to Subscribers, such as lambda functions or services.
+The function is triggered if the event meets conditions specified in its definition.